Heraclius: Legacy

-Accomplishments

-Although the territorial gains produced by his defeat of the Persians were lost to the advance of the Muslims, Heraclius still ranks among the great Roman emperors.
-His reforms of the government reduced the corruption which had taken hold in Phocas's reign, and he reorganized the military with great success.
-Ultimately, the reformed Imperial army halted the Muslims in Asia Minor and held on to Carthage for another 60 years, saving a core from which the empire's strength could be rebuilt.
+The territories recovered by his defeat of the Persians were relinquished again in the Arab conquests.
 The recovery of the eastern areas of the Roman Empire from the Persians once again raised the problem of religious unity centering on the understanding of the true nature of Christ.
-Most of the inhabitants of these provinces were Monophysites who rejected the Council of Chalcedon.
+Most of the inhabitants of these provinces were Miaphysites who rejected the Council of Chalcedon.
 Heraclius tried to promote a compromise doctrine called Monothelitism but this philosophy was rejected as heretical by both sides of the dispute.
-For this reason, Heraclius was viewed as a heretic and bad ruler by some later religious writers.
-After the Monophysite provinces were finally lost to the Muslims, Monotheletism rather lost its raison d'être and was eventually abandoned.
+For this reason, Heraclius was viewed as a heretic and a bad ruler by some later religious writers.
+After the Miaphysite provinces were finally lost to the Arabs, Monotheletism rather lost its raison d'être and was eventually abandoned.

 The Croats and Serbs of Byzantine Dalmatia initiated diplomatic relations and dependencies with Heraclius.
 The Serbs, who briefly lived in Macedonia, became foederati and were baptized at the request of Heraclius (before 626).
 At his request, Pope John IV (640–642) sent Christian teachers and missionaries to Duke Porga and his Croats, who practiced Slavic paganism.
 He also created the office of sakellarios, a comptroller of the treasury.

 Up to the 20th century he was credited with establishing the Thematic system but modern scholarship now points more to the 660s, under Constans II.

 Edward Gibbon, in The History of the Decline and Fall of the Roman Empire, wrote:

+According to Leo Donald Davis and Romilly James Heald Jenkins, one of the most important legacies of Heraclius was changing the official language of the Empire from Latin to Greek.
+Although, Anthony Kaldellis states that Heraclius passed no laws formally implementing Greek as an official language, and that usage of Greek was widespread throughout the Empire.

 Recovery of the True Cross

 Heraclius was long remembered favourably by the Western church for his reputed recovery of the True Cross from the Persians.
-As Heraclius approached the Persian capital during the final stages of the war, Khosrow fled from his favourite residence, Dastagird near Baghdad, without offering resistance.
+As Heraclius approached the Persian capital during the final stages of the war, Khosrow fled from his favourite residence—Dastagird near Baghdad—without offering resistance.
 Meanwhile, some of the Persian grandees freed Khosrow's eldest son Kavad II, who had been imprisoned by his father, and proclaimed him King on the night of 23–24 February, 628.
 Kavad, however, was mortally ill and was anxious that Heraclius should protect his infant son Ardeshir.
 So, as a goodwill gesture, he sent the True Cross with a negotiator in 628.